Updated June 6, 2021

 Feline Idiopathic Cystitis

 Ever had cystitis?
 If you have you’ll remember the sudden burning need to urinate.
-FIS can make cats urinate outside of the litter tray and pass small amounts, often with a lot of straining.
+FIC can make cats urinate outside of the litter tray and pass small amounts, often with a lot of straining.
 Sometimes there’s also blood.

 Urinary Tract Infection